LouisCharlesC/mess/README.md

 Thirdly (3), the graph is executed.

-And finally (4), the result of the leaf node is inspected.

 ## Parallel execution
 To execute the same graph in parallel (with nodes 1 and 2 being run at the same), simply use *mess*' `std_thread_scheduler` like so: